-I Write the Stories of Heroes You Might not Know
+I Write of Heroes You might Not Know

 I’ve always been impressed with the folks who accomplish wonderful things, mostly out of the public view.
 As such, I determined to give these heroes a spotlight.
 My mission started years ago when I began writing about my career as Teacher–relating the funny, touching episodes, as well as the troubling.
 My stories allowed the public a window on the actual world of teaching.
 I hoped young people would be motivated to enter that career for there was no career of my 3 that satisfied more.